-- the remaining time for timers with respect to unrelated TCP connections (unrelated TCP connections are passively established connections where no CR TPDU has been received yet, see option -u.) - the timer with respect to responses sent to outgoing connection requests (waiting on CC TPDU, see option -r)

-The secs parameter must be set to a decimal value or a blank string, in which case the default value applies.
+the remaining time for timers with respect to unrelated TCP connections the timer with respect to responses sent to outgoing connection requests (waiting on CC TPDU, see option -r) The secs parameter must be set to a decimal value or a blank string, in which case the default value applies.
 The new value takes effect immediately.
 The associated keyword in the configuration file is PERIOD.